Mikejo5000/vsts-docs-pr/docs/work/customize/add-modify-wit.md

         witadmin exportwitd /collection:CollectionURL /p:ProjectName /n:TypeName /f:"DirectoryPath/FileName.xml"

-    An example of a *CollectionURL* is http://MyServer:8080/tfs/TeamProjectCollectionName.
+    An example of a *CollectionURL* is `http://MyServer:8080/tfs/TeamProjectCollectionName`.

 4. Edit the file.
-For details, see [work tracking: Index to XML element definitions](https://msdn.microsoft.com/en-us/library/aa337615.aspx).
+For details, see [Index to XML element definitions](../reference/xml-element-reference.md).

 5. Import the WIT definition file.